goschtl/zope/zope2book/trunk/source/Security.rst

 For example, if a user creates an object using the Zope Management Interface, they are always given the additional local role of *Owner* in the context of that object.
-A user might not have the ability to edit DTML Methods in general if he does not possess a set of global roles which allow him to do so, but for DTML Methods he owns, the user may edit the DTML Method by virtue of possessing the *Owner* local role.
+A user might not have the ability to edit Page Templates in general if he does not possess a set of global roles which allow him to do so, but for Page Templates he owns, the user may edit the Page Template by virtue of possessing the *Owner* local role.

 Local roles are a fairly advanced security control.
 Zope's